True Cost of Ownership

 Choosing clean MaxTorque™ diesel power as an alternative fuel to gasoline, LP or CNG can save up to $4,000 in fuel costs and can boost revenue up to $23,400 over three years.
 With combined fuel savings and revenue potential, you can add more than $800 to the bottom line every month.

-When trade-in value is included at the end of three years, the overall return on investment from a Grasshopper MaxTorque diesel product can be over fifteen times that of gasoline and much more compared to LP and CNG.
+When trade-in value is included at the end of three years, the overall return on the original investment in a Grasshopper MaxTorque diesel mower is greater than 250 percent.

 Three-Year Return-On-Investment (ROI)

 Once a transition is made to Grasshopper MaxTorque™ diesel models, it makes little financial sense to use anything else.
 Financial benefits are realized immediately with reduced fuel costs and a longer service life, and when combined with superior resale value keep replacement costs minimal versus other alternatives.

 Clearly, the cost of ownership and operation versus the cost of acquisition is to the advantage of a diesel-powered Grasshopper mower when the scope of the contracts and job sites require hard-working, efficient zero-turn mowers and grounds maintenance systems.